 Reading

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Reading local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Reading, in Berkshire, lies on the River Thames and River Kennet, combining a busy town centre with riverside walks and parks.
+Overview ⁞ Reading, in Berkshire, lies on the River Thames and River Kennet, combining a busy town centre with riverside walks and parks.
 The town is known for Reading Abbey ruins, the Oracle shopping complex, and its major music festival.
 Green spaces such as Forbury Gardens and Prospect Park add leisure areas, while the rivers provide scenic routes.
 Surrounding suburbs and villages, along with proximity to the Thames Valley, define Reading’s landscape.

+Who governs Reading?
 The local government for this district is: Reading Borough Council (Unitary Authority).

 Constituencies in Reading